bzminer/bzminer/README.md

                           (source/PTX overrides are not accepted)

-Settings (set in config.txt, or with --set <path>=<value>): log.level                  Log verbosity: trace, network, debug, info, warn, or error (network = raw pool traffic) log.file                   Write the log to this file instead of bzminer.worker.log.
+Settings (set in config.txt, or with --set <path>=<value>): log.level                  Log verbosity: network, debug, info, warn, or error (network = the exact pool/stratum wire messages). `trace` is developer detail and is reached only with --internal-log; a config that still says trace is read as network log.file                   Write the log to this file instead of bzminer.worker.log.
 There is always a file log; this only changes its name/path log.file_level             Verbosity of the LOG FILE, when it should differ from the console.
 Same names as `level`.
-Empty = follow `level`.
-Set this to debug with `level` left at info to keep the screen readable while still capturing a file worth sending to support (CLI: --logfile-level) log.wire_max               Longest single field kept in a `network`-level wire log line, in characters.
-The default 0 prints exact raw wire messages.
-Set a positive cap to elide very large opaque values (a Pearl share can contain a ~140 KB proof) and summarize mostly-binary frames.
+Empty = follow `level`, INCLUDING live changes from the [+/-] keys.
+Set this to pin the file: e.g. file_level debug with level info keeps the screen readable while still capturing a file worth sending to support (CLI: --logfile-level) log.file_mode              What to do with an existing log file: append (default - what bzminer has always done), overwrite (truncate, so the file is only this run), or timestamp (leave it and open bzminer.worker.<date>_<time>.log, keeping every run).
+A watchdog RESTART never truncates - it would delete the crash that caused it - so overwrite appends from the second worker onwards.
+CLI: --logfile-mode log.monitor_file           Write the MONITOR screen's sensor table to this file, one block per sample.
+Only while that screen is being viewed - on any other output there is nothing of its to record.
+Empty (default) = no monitor log.
+CLI: --monitor-logfile log.monitor_file_mode      The same three choices as `file_mode`, for the monitor log.
+Separate so a rolling appended miner log can sit beside a timestamped file per monitoring session.
+CLI: --monitor-logfile-mode log.wire_max               Longest single field kept in a `network`-level wire log line, in characters.
+Anything longer becomes "<elided, N chars>" and runs of unprintable bytes become "<binary, N bytes>" - the rest of the frame is logged exactly as it went over the wire, so a Pearl share's ~140 KB proof no longer buries the frames either side of it.
+0 prints raw frames with nothing removed.
 CLI: --log-wire-max network.timeout_ms         Pool / network socket timeout, in milliseconds network.reconnect_ms       Delay before reconnecting after a disconnect, in milliseconds network.proxy              Route all pool connections through a SOCKS5 proxy: socks5://[user:pass@]host:port (empty = direct).
 CLI: --proxy